-environment, it is important that these green employment opportunities are plentiful, well-rewarded and accessible to women.
+The focus should be less on securing GDP growth at all costs but rather on promoting the wellbeing of both people and nature.
+Given that decent jobs are a crucial part of enabling people to recover, and that the prioritisation of 'green jobs' is critical for the restoration of the natural environment, it is important that these green employment opportunities are plentiful, wellrewarded and accessible to women.
 As explained above, this means both supporting women into jobs in the traditionally men-dominated sectors associated with green recovery models, such as renewable energy, sustainable infrastructure building and public transport, and investing in sectors that are traditionally women dominated, essential for societal recovery and already relatively green, such as health, education, childcare and social care.
-49 An economy geared to advance women's security as well as environmental sustainability also prioritises gender-responsive basic services, including access to affordable energy and clean water.
-50 Finally but significantly, it prioritises protecting and regenerating ecosystems, and the job opportunities provided in this work.
-51 Practical ways to take steps towards these just, inclusive and sustainable economic models exist and are set out in our recommendations.
+An economy geared to advance women's security as well as environmental sustainability also prioritises gender-responsive basic services, including access to affordable energy and clean water.
+Finally but significantly, it prioritises protecting and regenerating ecosystems, and the job opportunities provided in this work.
+Practical ways to take steps towards these just, inclusive and sustainable economic models exist and are set out in our recommendations.

-The evidence available suggests limited progress in terms of engendering Ukraine's green recovery plans at the macro level.
-Estimates suggest that women account for approximately 27 per cent of the energy workforce in Ukraine.52 Other sources indicate women make up only 22 per cent of the workforce in traditional energy industries and about 31 per cent in renewable energy, and that women in the energy sector tend to face slower career progression and lower pay than men.53 There is clearly much work that could be done to ensure the green recovery progresses women's security by ensuring there are decent, well-rewarded jobs in these sectors and supporting women into them.
+The evidence available suggests limited progress in terms of fostering a gendered approach in Ukraine's green recovery plans at the macro level.
+Estimates suggest that women account for approximately 27 per cent of the energy workforce in Ukraine.
+Other sources indicate women make up only 22 per cent of the workforce in traditional energy industries and about 31 per cent in renewable energy, and that women in the energy sector tend to face slower career progression and lower pay than men.
+There is clearly much work that could be done to ensure the green recovery progresses women's security by ensuring there are decent, well-rewarded jobs in these sectors and supporting women into them.

 In addition to supporting women into traditionally male-dominated fields, creating an economic recovery that fosters women's security requires investment in the care sector, which is broadly defined to include health and education as well as childcare and social care.
 Jobs in these sectors are already relatively green and tend to be dominated by women.
-Investment here can contribute to women's economic security and also support societal recovery from war.54 Investment in nature restoration and regeneration can also support plentiful and rewarding jobs, including opportunities for women.55 Yet, available evidence suggests that the opposite is happening, with cuts to the care economy being enacted - so exacerbating women's insecurity.56
+Investment here can contribute to women's economic security and also support societal recovery from war.
+Investment in nature restoration and regeneration can also support plentiful and rewarding jobs, including opportunities for women.
+Yet, available evidence suggests that the opposite